-The following tests are performed: DES/AES/RNG/SHA functionality, functionality and leakage protection against SPA, DPA and timing attacks and sensitivity to fault injection.
+The following tests are performed: DES/RNG/SHA functionality, functionality and leakage protection against SPA, DPA and timing attacks and sensitivity to fault injection.
 All test results were as expected.

-All security functions have been tested at least once, by repeating the extensive set of fullautomated tests of the developer.
+All security functions have been tested at least once, by repeating the extensive set of full-automated tests of the developer.
 Furthermore, the evaluator performed an additional RSA key generation test case.

 The testing was largely automated using a test-OS that allows access to the functions.
 Test scripts were extensively used to verify that the functions return the expected values.
-Side channel protection has been assessed as part of the vulnerability analysis.
+Side channel protection and resistance against penetration attacks has been assessed as part of the vulnerability analysis.

-The overall conclusion is that the Crypto Library is protected against attackers possessing a high attack potential for all scenarios considered.
+The overall conclusion is that the Crypto Library on the SmartMX is protected against attackers possessing a high attack potential for all scenarios considered